 5 Conclusion

 Air-drying and rewetting of soils leads to significant differences in the 14C of respired CO2 in laboratory incubations.
-These differences appear to be driven by air-drying and rewetting, not by the duration of storage.
-However these differences are within 20‰ for the majority of forest soils and 20‰ for the majority of grassland samples, which is a relatively small error in when calculating ages and transit times: equivalent to 5 to 10 years of change in atmospheric 14C over the first decade of the 20th century.
+These differences are apparently not affected by the duration of storage and are within 20‰ for the majority of forest soils and 20‰ for the more limited number of grassland samples studied.
+This is often comparable to the standard deviation among replicate incubated samples and can be considered relatively small (though systematic) error when calculating ages and transit times, i.e. equivalent to 5 to 10 years of change in atmospheric 14C over the first decade of the 20th century.
 Forest and grassland soils respond differently to air-drying and rewetting, with enrichment in grassland samples, and depletion in forest soils collected in and before 2011, but enrichment in the forest soils collected in 2019.
-The mechanism behind these differences is not clear, but the data from this study suggest that air-drying and rewetting increases the contribution of older carbon to respiration in forests than in grasslands.
-Overall, the results of this study suggest that measuring the 14C of respired CO2 in laboratory incubations of archived soils is a promising technique for improving future soil carbon models, but that potential bias from air-drying and rewetting may greater in grassland soils than in forest soils, and may increase estimated ages and transit time of soil carbon by 5 to 10 years [need to think about this---obviously these values are only available from a model, and I didn’t model these soils directly...how else to say this?].
+The mechanism behind these differences is not clear, but the data from this study suggest that air-drying and rewetting increases the contribution of older carbon to respiration less in forests than in grasslands.
+Overall, the results of this study suggest that measuring the 14C of respired CO2 in laboratory incubations of archived soils is a promising technique for improving quantitative interpretation of soil C dynamics and can provide a strong constraint for soil C models.
+However, potential biases from air-drying and rewetting need to be considered, and may increase estimated mean transit times of soil carbon.

 Acknowledgments, Samples, and Data